Wolterton Hall: Horatio Walpole

-Horatio Walpole, 1st Lord Walpole of Wolterton acquired the manor house and estate at Wolterton in 1722 which he decided to renovate.
+Horatio Walpole, 1st Baron Walpole of Wolterton, acquired the manor house and estate at Wolterton in 1722, which he decided to renovate.
 Walpole was the younger brother of Sir Robert Walpole, 1st Earl of Orford, who was a British statesman who is generally regarded as the first Prime Minister of Great Britain.
-Horatio was a politician and diplomat, like his brother, and he had spent time at the Hague and had also been the Ambassador of France in Paris between 1724 and 1730.
+Horatio was a politician and diplomat, like his brother, and he had spent time at The Hague and had also been the Ambassador to France in Paris between 1724 and 1730.
 Horatio's plans for the estate were jeopardised in 1724 when a fire swept the house destroying the structure.
 The architect Thomas Ripley was engaged to advise Walpole on the rebuild required.

 Construction

 Responsibility for the design and construction of the new hall was given to Thomas Ripley.
-He had previously been engaged by Horatio's brother Robert Walpole to re-develop the Great House at Houghton.
+He had previously been engaged by Horatio's brother Robert to re-develop the Great House at Houghton.
 His design was for a neoclassical country house with a rectangular plan over three storeys.
-The ground floor was faced with Portland stone with the upper storeys faced in pale red brick which were produced locally.
+The ground floor was faced with Portland stone, with the upper storeys faced in pale red brick which were produced locally.
 Sash windows were installed surrounded by eared and shouldered stone architraves.
 The window heads were of plain stone pediments with cornice.
-The main entrance was on the north elevation of the house was flanked either side with Tuscan columns and headed with a plain stone cornice and pediment and was accessed by means of an exterior staircase (Removed in the 19th century).
+The main entrance was on the north elevation of the house was flanked either side with Tuscan columns and headed with a plain stone cornice and pediment and was accessed by means of an exterior staircase (removed in the 19th century).
 This entrance is now a window following alterations made in the 19th century.
 The roof was constructed with Welsh slate.

 Alterations and additions

-Horatio Walpole, 3rd Earl of Orford the great-grandson of Horatio Walpole inherited the hall and he initiated many alterations to it.
+Horatio Walpole, 3rd Earl of Orford, the great-grandson of Horatio Walpole, inherited the hall and he initiated many alterations to it.
 In 1828 Horatio commissioned the architect George Repton, who was the fourth son of Humphry Repton the landscape designer, to build a new Palladian wing on the east elevation of the hall.
 This consisted of a two-storey four bay link to a fifth three storey bay creating a pedimented palladian pavilion.
 He also added the Portland stone arcade to the south elevation which consisted of seven semi-circular arches with a balustrade terrace balcony above.
 At each end of the arcade he constructed an open staircase which lead from the terrace down to the gardens below.

 The interior

 The interior designs for the hall included a marble hall which was formally the entrance hall before Repton's alterations to the entrance in 1828.
-The room has four walnut doors which were a gift of Queen Caroline the wife of George II.
+The room has four mahogany doors which were a gift of Queen Caroline, the wife of George II.